Awilum/dev/project/entries/flextype/releases/1.0/entry.md

 * **expressions** Added new expression function `__` to return translation of a string.
 If no translation exists, the original string will be returned.

+* **expressions** Added new expression function `max` to return the highest value in an array, or the highest value of several specified values.

+* **expressions** Added new expression function `min` to return the lowest value in an array, or the lowest value of several specified values.

+* **expressions** Added new expression function `ceil` to round a number up to the nearest integer.

+* **expressions** Added new expression function `floor` to round a number down to the nearest integer.

 * **expressions** Added new expression function `parsers` to get parsers service.

 * **expressions** Added new expression function `serializers` to get serializers service.